A gallery space houses many colourful artworks on white partition walls in pinks and reds

 The trouble is, where to even begin?
 We can often feel intimidated when buying art, or worry that we can’t afford to invest in an original piece.
 But there’s a huge world of art out there, with something for every taste and budget.

-Here's where to buy art in Melbourne, no matter what your budget looks like.
+Here's where to buy art in Melbourne, no matter the state of your wallet.

 Looking for more art?
 Here's our list of the best art galleries in Melbourne, and the best exhibitions on this month.